hwisungi/cpp-build-insights-samples/README.md

 In order to build and run the samples in this repository, you need:

-- Visual Studio 2017 and above.
+- Visual Studio 2022 and above (platform toolset version v143).
+- All of the samples now require BuildInsights SDK version 1.4.1 or later
 - Windows 8 and above.

-CAToolsetPerfDataCollector requires compiler and Code Analysis toolsets availabe in Visual Studio 2022 17.11 and later.
+CAToolsetPerfDataCollector requires compiler and Code Analysis toolsets available in Visual Studio 2022 17.11 and later.

 ## Build steps